-Dr. Kim Schatzel became the 19th permanent president at the University of Louisville on Feb.
-1, 2023.
+Dr. Kim Schatzel became the 19th President of the University of Louisville on February 1st, 2023.

 President Schatzel holds a Ph.D. in Business Administration, with a concentration in Marketing and Technology, from Michigan State University.
-Her research interests focus on product innovation, new product success and marketing communications.
-She earned her bachelors degree from Washington University in St. Louis.
+Her research interests focused on product innovation, new product success and marketing communications.
+She earned her bachelor’s degree from Washington University in St. Louis.

 President Schatzel’s husband, Trevor Iles, is an entrepreneur and former business executive.
 He is a member of the faculty at UofL’s College of Business as a lecturer in marketing.
 They enjoy golfing, reading, and spending time with their children and grandchildren.
 President Schatzel enjoys cooking for family and friends – her pot roast has received numerous accolades.